Sethenor/minecraft-mods/README.md

 # minecraft-mods
- Not my work, just publishing for easy sharing.
+ Not my work, just for sharing purposes.